phetdam/tcpl-revisited/README.rst

-generate the underlying parser implementation. ``pdcpl_bcdp`` follows the basic framework of using a user-defined driver class to wrap the Bison parser as described in the `complete C++ example section`__ in the Bison documentation but goes a step further to use PIMPL as a way of isolating the Bison types from user code.
-Besides providing ABI stability, PIMPL also facilitates correct symbol import/export from DLLs on Windows, as the Bison-generated parser source is suitable only for compilation as part of an executable or static library on Windows or if compiling with symbol visibility defaulted to hidden on \*nix, e.g. compiling with ``-fvisibility=hidden`` using GCC.
+generate the underlying parser implementation. ``pdcpl_bcdp`` follows the basic framework of using a user-defined driver class to wrap the Bison parser as described in the `complete C++ example section`__ in the Bison documentation but goes a step further to use PIMPL as a way of isolating Bison symbols from user code.
+Besides providing ABI stability, PIMPL also facilitates correct symbol import/export from DLLs on Windows, as the Bison-generated parser source is suitable only for compilation as part of an executable or static library on Windows since DLL symbol visibility is hidden by default, so the generated Bison source's symbols would be inaccessible to users.

 When building via CMake using the ``build.sh`` or ``build.bat`` scripts, this library is built only if both Flex and Bison are detected on the system.
 Like